 Bulldog PR Awards Judging Criteria

 Judges are looking for detailed information describing the following aspects of your campaign.
 Please submit a synopsis to each of the 5 questions below.
-Each answer should contain a maximum of 300 words.
+Each answer should contain a maximum of 300 words (with the exception of Goals/objectives: 150 words).
 They are scored for a total of 40 possible points.
 Additionally, please ensure that you follow the guidelines laid out in the category descriptions, the judges will be looking for those elements in your submission.

 Goals/objectives – possible 5 pts

 - What did you set out to achieve with your campaign?
 We want to hear about your vision.